 A 42-U.S. gallon barrel of oil yields about 45 gallons of petroleum products, three more than the original barrel.
 Gasoline makes up about 40% of a barrel of oil or about 19 to 20 gallons of oil.
 Diesel is next and makes up about 12 gallons from a barrel of oil, while jet fuel makes up about four gallons.
 Around six gallons in a barrel of oil make a range of other petroleum products, and approximately three gallons from a barrel of oil make heavy fuel oil, heating oil, and liquefied petroleum gas.

 Petroleum is used in a wide variety of products, from paint, tires, solvents, and ink, to asphalt, roof shingles, cosmetics, and Vaseline (or petroleum jelly), to name just a few.
 The graphic below shows the main products that come from a barrel of oil.

 Why is oil measured in barrels?

 Oil doesn’t come in barrels anymore, and no one can buy a barrel full of oil.
-As stated before, a barrel of oil is measured as 42 U.S. gallons and has become the standard how oil is talked about, but when oil was discovered in Titusville, Pennsylvania, in 1859, it was stored in anything that could hold oil.
+As stated before, a barrel of oil is measured as 42 U.S. gallons and has become the standard of how oil is talked about.
+But when oil was discovered in Titusville, Pennsylvania, in 1859, it was stored in anything that could hold oil.